Manoj1428/group04-pm05/docs/plan.md

  ### Request for proposal

 ### Objective:
-To specify the need for the change of website to a mobile application
+To determine the need for the website change to a mobile application
 ### Organizations background:
 The organization has the best support for the and also fits the needs and requirements.
 ### Basic requirements: